foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD01-Getting-started.md

 ## Option 2:  Generate with npm

 > The **generator-foundry** package has not yet been updated for Foundry v10.
-For now, it's advised to instead use the Boilerplate system or League TypeScript Template instead.
+For now, it's advised to instead use the Boilerplate system.
 {.is-warning}